 Because of the risks and complications, who you select as a surgeon.
 Choosing a spinal surgeon who is board certified, fellowship-trained, experienced, and who specializes in the procedure is the best step you can take in preparing for recovery after ACDF surgery.
 By selecting a qualified surgeon, you will not only get the best treatment and care available, you will also improve your chances of a full recovery.

 Do your homework and go with a surgeon who can provide pre- and post-operative care within an integrative facility, one who can see you through the entire healing process.
+It is also important to note that there are several alternative options to receiving ACDF surgery such as microdiscectomy or artificial discs.
+Check out our guide to learn more about the treatment options available to you.

 About the author